satouma7/TilingCode/README.md

 In 'experimental_database.c', data such as the number of vertices is input, respectively.
 By using the script 'AllCalc.sh', we can obtain accuracies of all Voronoi diagram data as 'EquivalentRate.dat'.

+Details of 'Vertex code' will be added soon.